buwilliams/rpcsql/README.md

 # RpcSql

-Experimenting with remote procedure calls for SQL in Rails.
+Experimenting with remote procedure calls for SQL with JavaScript in Rails.

+The questions are:

+- Can the JS interface be enjoyable?
+- Can the backend avoid SQL injection properly?
+- How hard is this effort?
+Or is simply limiting the feature enough?

 ## Getting Started